Avoid toxic chemicals and go green for a healthy pregnancy!

 Pure Air Fresheners

-Bad news – your favourite scented plug-ins, air sprays and candles are loaded with a number of toxins to produce that artificial aroma.
+Bad news – scented plug-ins, air sprays and paraffin wax candles may smell divine but come loaded with a number of toxins to produce that artificial aroma.
 When inhaled, these seemingly harmless scents have been linked to diarrhoea in infants and headaches in mothers.
 The good news is that unprocessed deodorisers, like aromatherapy diffusers, are a far better solution for both you and baby.
 Of course, use safe aromatherapy oils in small doses, like lavender, citrus and eucalyptus.
 Alternatively, concoct your own air freshener by boiling cinnamon sticks and citrus peels in a pot, making every day smell like a holiday.

 Green Cleaning Supplies

 Detergents with fabric softener can contain musk xylene, a potential hormone disruptor.
-Why not use products like Seventh Generation Laundry Detergent and Chlorine-Free Bleach, which are hypoallergenic, nontoxic and super concentrated.
+Why not use detergents such as Seventh Generation Laundry Detergent and Chlorine-Free Bleach or the wide range of Ecos products, which are hypoallergenic, non-toxic and super concentrated.
+They are also easily available in supermarkets and zero-waste stores.

 Purifying House Plants

 With pollution at the top of everyone’s mind, adding some foliage to your home is an affordable method of detoxing the air and creating a cheerful ambience.
 Some plants also significantly reduce exposure to airborne toxins like benzene, formaldehyde and trichloroethylene.
-The next time you’re at the flower market, be sure to pick up a heap of Mother-in-Law’s Tongue, Bamboo Palm, Peace Lilies or Chinese Evergreens!
+The next time you’re at the flower market, be sure to pick up a heap of Mother-in-Law’s Tongue (be careful if you have a dog though, as it’s toxic for them), Bamboo Palm, Peace Lilies or Chinese Evergreens!

 DIY Home Improvements

 Though you may be meticulously preparing for your baby’s nursery during this time, it’s actually not advised for you to conduct any home improvements.
 Using wood finishes, glues and spot removers are out of the question, as they’re full of chemicals.
 Should you wish to have the room painted, however, go for No-VOC paint, short for No Volatile Organic Compounds.
-Fortunately, you can get Ecozomo Natural Paint and other eco-friendly home improvement hacks from Natural Living in Hong Kong.
+Fortunately, you can get a range of eco-friendly paints from 513 Paint Shop and eico.
+The government also has green tips for home renovations.

 It all begins with a small step.
 Apart from lowering your carbon footprint, walking has proven itself to be an ideal prenatal exercise.
 This low-impact leisure activity is linked to boosting pregnancy outcomes, improving your baby’s cardiovascular functions as well as reducing stress during infancy.
 Fortunately, living in a safe, pedestrian-friendly city like Hong Kong means having access to some of the best promenades, walkways and hiking trails!